-- Take caution when using the liquids (reagents) in our spot kits—they contain chemicals that can damage the skin.
-For this reason, we recommend wearing latex gloves and protective glasses or goggles when handling any of our kits, if possible.
+- Take caution when using the liquids (reagents) in our Spot Kits and QTest Kits—they contain chemicals that can damage the skin.
+For this reason, we recommend wearing latex gloves, protective glasses or goggles, and protective clothing when handling any of our kits.

 - The chemical mixtures in our kits are highly acidic—avoid contact with the skin, eyes, and mouth, and do not ingest under any circumstances.

 - Conduct tests in a well-ventilated area to avoid accidental inhalation of fumes.

 - Clean the area completely after a test is performed.

 For Spot Test Kits / Apollo Spot Kit Packages: